brotherhoodMonk/gyan/rct.md

 If the React element was previously rendered into container, this will perform an update on it and only mutate the DOM as necessary to reflect the latest React element.
 ===
+What is the purpose of render method of react-dom?
+This method is used to render a React element into the DOM in the supplied container and return a reference to the component.
+If the React element was previously rendered into container, it will perform an update on it and only mutate the DOM as necessary to reflect the latest changes.

+ReactDOM.render(element, container[, callback])
+If the optional callback is provided, it will be executed after the component is rendered or updated.
+===

 What are fragments?